moedaaboul/tech-blog/README.md

 - Insomnia is recommended to test routes
 - MySQL Workbench (MySQL GUI recommended but not required)
 - Text editor (VS Code recommended)

+## Deployment

+This app has been deployed via Heroku.
+If you choose to deploy your own ensure that the JAWSDB variable is set at the dyno.
+Upon ensuring that enviroment variables have been set up in the settings tab, you can go ahead and deploy the app to Heroku.

+Additionally, deployed code should not be linked to any locally stored environment variables on your local machine.

+If deployment fails, try debugging using the following command using the heroku CLI:

+    heroku logs --tail

+Then in the upper right corner of your heroku UI, click on more actions then select the option to restart all dynos.
+This will capture the logs as the app starts up it should allow you to get the entire stack trace

 ## Acknowledgements